 When the biscuit was losing out to competitor biscuit brands in supermarkets, its owners made a clever change: they moved it to the cake section.
 Suddenly the comparative set changed – shoppers realised they could get a box of 6 Jacobs Mallows for the same price as 2 cakes – and sales rebounded.

 Spectre opens with an incredible shot of Daniel Craig, as James Bond, pursuing a villain through a Día de Muertos parade in Mexico City.
-The parade actually never existed before the film, but it was so popular that it prompted locals to put on their own real life version – it has been running annually ever since.
+The parade actually never existed before the film, but it was so popular that it prompted locals to put on their own real life version which has been running annually ever since.

 Japan drives on the left side of the road due to a historical tradition from the Edo period (1603-1867) when samurai, who wore their swords on their left hips, kept to the left to avoid accidental clashes and potential duels.